Stuycs-K/final-project-3-lin-ryan-chen-vinson/WORKLOG.md

 - Worked on Game class (loadImage() and drawPieces() methods)
 - Attempted to do movement for pieces (added remove and setPosition)

+### 5/31/24 + weekend
+- Created win screen (not implemented yet)
+- Created reset method to reset state of the board
+- Attempted to create demo keys for each piece to show off movement
+- Worked on checkmate methods (not implemented yet)
+- Created turn system
+- added first move of pawn (special case) and fixed/confirmed movement for queen, bishop, and king

 ## GROUP MEMBER 2

 ### 5/23/24